Relating to: Standards for pre-registration midwifery programmes

 • When a student needs to achieve 20 further births, the following can be considered:

-• A spontaneous vaginal birth where there is a retained placenta, and the student midwife has not given care during the third stage.
+• A spontaneous vaginal birth where there is a retained placenta and/or membranes, and the student midwife has not given care during the third stage.

 • Assisting a midwife with a spontaneous vaginal birth to observe particular areas of practice.